areejmalik/AreejsAdvancedGenomicsLog/README.md

    aa0237a..4326621  main -> main
 Branch 'main' set up to track remote branch 'main' from 'origin'.

-#8 - The naming convention for the files is as follows:
+#8 - the naming convention for the files is as follows:
 SOURCEPOPULATION_SYMBIOTICSTATE_GENOTYPE_TEMPERATURE.fastq
 There are 2 sources: Virginia and Rhode Island
 There are 2 symbiotic states: Brown and White

-#9 - Next, you're going to start the process of adapter clipping and quality trimming all the renamed .fastq files in batches, by lane
+#9 - next, you're going to start the process of adapter clipping and quality trimming all the renamed .fastq files in batches, by lane
+Ok!

 #10 - cp the script /cm/shared/courses/dbarshis/21AdvGenomics/scripts/Trimclipfilterstatsbatch_advbioinf.py into your scripts directory
 [amali010@coreV1-22-016 data]$ pwd
 /cm/shared/courses/dbarshis/21AdvGenomics/sandboxes/areej/data
 [amali010@coreV1-22-016 data]$ cp /cm/shared/courses/dbarshis/21AdvGenomics/scripts/

-#11 - Less/head the new script and check out the usage statement
+#11 - less/head the new script and check out the usage statement
 [amali010@coreV1-22-016 data]$ head -14 ../scripts/Trimclipfilterstatsbatch_advbioinf.py
 #!/usr/bin/env python
 # Written by Dan Barshis